-- Horse handler for Trailblazers: The Journey summer camps (June-August)
+- Horse handler and station leader for The Journey summer camps (June-August)

-- Set-up, table station manager, hole spotter, etc. Par 4 the Horse (August)
+- Set-up, station manager, hole spotter, etc. Par 4 the Horse golf tournament (August)

 Barn and Office Help: mailing newsletters, cleaning (office, kitchen, bathrooms, stalls, etc.), organizing, painting, repairs, welding, building projects, etc. Call us for more opportunities!

-Photographer/Videographer: take pictures and video during classes and events.
+Photographer/Videographer: take pictures and videos during classes and events.
 This isn’t a regularly scheduled position, so feel free to do it when you can!

-We host a volunteer training for leaders and sidewalkers every spring and fall before the semesters start.
+We host a volunteer training every spring and fall before the semesters start.
 We will also do additional training for other positions throughout the year as needed.

 Call (918) 352-4110 or email firstname.lastname@example.org today for more information or to apply.
 Also, join our volunteer community group on Facebook!